 Because you can use it to prune your GPS tracks to remove the unwanted bits.

 Another way to help out is to give feedback on what you like, what you don't like, what doesn't work for you or what additional features you'd like to see.
 Even just feedback that you like it is always welcome!
-You can send this feedback via email (use the address at the bottom of the page), or via GpsPrune's sourceforge forums.
+You can send this feedback via email (use the address at the bottom of the page), or via GpsPrune's sourceforge forums, or using the Github issues.

 You can see a selection of screenshots of GpsPrune in action or read some How-tos for GpsPrune functions (this page is now also available in French, German and Spanish).
 If you're having problems with running GpsPrune, see problem-solving for tips.
 To see how GpsPrune has been reported in the internet, see internet fame.
 You can also see a few demo videos, or to get going straight away, head for the GpsPrune downloads page.
 Previous versions and change history are given in the history, and suggested features in the wishlist.
 For more general GPS information including related software, see the GPS section.